jantiks/Errorless/README.md

-# Errorless
+# ErrorlesSDK

-UIKit error tracking SDK
+A description of this package.